 OECD Home › Centre for Tax Policy and Administration › By date

-English, PDF, 8,350kb
+English, PDF, 1,026kb

-Morocco has signed the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral agreement developed jointly by the Council of Europe and the OECD.
-Morocco is the 45th country to sign the Multilateral Convention since it was updated to meet the international standard on transparency and exchange of information and opened for signature to all countries in June 2011.
+Gabon has signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters at a ceremony today at the OECD.
+Gabon is the seventh African country to sign the Convention since it was opened for signature to all countries in June 2011.